emannenicholas/pupe-pat/README.md

 run_pupepat_listener /home/eng/input_data_20180501 --output-dir  /home/eng/output_results_20180501
 ```

-On machines other than `optics-support` the preferred method to run the code
+On machines other than `operational-support` the preferred method to run the code
 is via docker.
 You can do this by running
 ```
 docker pull docker.lco.global/pupe-pat:{0.1.0}